Codearella/solrcoresearch/README.md

 ## Run the SolrCoreSearch web app:

 1. Clone the project from the GitHub repository.
+2. Open SolrCoreSearch.sln
-2. Install dependencies using nuget.
+3. Install dependencies using nuget.
-3. Compile and run the app.
+4. Compile and run the app.
-4. Now you're ready to search!
+5. Now you're ready to search!